NBLtools

 └── acqparams.txt # Acquisition parameters

-The acqparams.txt file should contain the phase encoding directions and total readout time:
+The acqparams.txt file should contain the phase encoding directions and total readout time.
+Each row specifies: phase encoding direction (x y z) and total readout time in seconds.

 0 1 0 0.086